The Story (continued)

 Maybe he'll give you some of that nice dialogue again.
 That honey talk.
 That tape sure was NICE.

 That night (at about 2:10 am), Hammer drives his Corvette convertible to Ray Diker's residence at 121 Flower St. in downtown LA.
 He is followed from a newstand (that sells newspapers with portentious headlines about a earth-shaking quake in Eureka in N. California) by an unidentified, shadowy figure (Paul Richards).
 At a popcorn vendor's stand, Hammer purchases a dime bag of popcorn.
+[There are continuity errors in this scene.
+The clock behind Hammer changes time rapidly.]
 The camera follows the hood's footsteps down the sidewalk, and his reflection is cast in a cigarette vending-machine mirror.
 When the pursuer pulls out a switchblade, they engage in a hard-hitting fight.
 Hammer sprays the man's face with his popcorn, disarms the attacker, subdues him with his fists, repeatedly knocks the man's head against a concrete wall until he's senseless, and then mercilessly punches the man down a steep flight of stone steps.
 From the bottom of the long row of stairs, the camera catches the attacker as he catapults down.
 After the pummeling, Hammer smiles.

 Later, Hammer finds the Ray Diker residence and climbs the stairs of the Victorian house to the man's door.
 A closeup of Diker's frightened, bleeding, ulcerated, battered face appears in the window - the reason, apparently, why he "dropped out of sight."
 Fearless of consequences, Hammer learns Christina Bailey's address at the last place she lived - 325 Bunker Hill - and her mortal fear: